ppapasaikas/SANJUAN/README.txt

 with Tophat2.

 2. The chromosome ids might have the prefix "chr" or not.
-In your BAM files you need to have this prefix if the genome annotations used to install the genome in SANJUAN use this prefix.
-Call sanjuan -g to see if installed genome annotations for mapping and splicing analysis use this "chr" prefix or not.
+Chromosome ids in your BAM files need to have this prefix if the genome annotation files used internally by SANJUAN use this prefix.
+Call sanjuan -g to see if installed genome annotations for the splicing analysis use this "chr" prefix or not.

+3. The BAM files need to be sorted and have a header section.

 7. OUTPUT OF SANJUAN